-Alarm acActiveAlarmTableOverflow OID 1.3.6.1.4.15003.9.10.1.21.2.0.12 Description Sent when an active a larm cannot be entered ir to the Active Alarm table because the table is full.
-Default Severity Major Source Varbind Text System#0 <n>/AlarmM</n> anager#0 Event Type processingErrorAlarm Probable Cause resourceAtOrNearingCapacity (43) Alarm Severity Condition <text></text> Corrective Action Major Too many alarms to fit in the active alarm table Active alarm table overflow Some alarm information may be lost but the ability o the device to perform its basic operations is not impacted.
+Alarm acActiveAlarmTableOv verflow OID 1.3.6.1.4.15003.9.10.1 .21.2.0.12 Description Sent when an active a larm cannot be entered into the Active Alarm table because the table is full.
+Default Severity Major Source Varbind Text System#0 <n>/AlarmM</n> System#0 <n>/AlarmManager#0</n> Event Type processingErrorAlarm Probable Cause resourceAtOrNearingCapacity (43) Alarm Severity Condition Condition <text> Corrective Action</text> Major Too many alarms to fit in the active alarm table Active alarm table overflow Some alarm information may be lost but the ability of the device to perform its basic operations is not impacted.
 A reboot is the only way to completely clear a problem with the active alarm table.
-Contact AudioCodes' Support Center at support@audiocodes.com Remains 'Major' until reboot, A After the alarm is raised - Note that the status remains 'Major' until reboot as it denotes a possible loss of information until the next reboot.
-If an alarm is raised when the table is full, it is
+Contact AudioCodes' Support Center at support@audiocodes.com Remains 'Major' until reboot.
+A 'Clear' trap is After the alarm is raised - Note that the status remains 'Major' until reboot as it denotes a possible loss of information until the next reboot.
+If an alarm is raised when the table is full, it is possible that the alarm is active, but does not appear in